yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

 The schedule of the course is as follows:

 ### Pre-Install (before coming to workshop)
-- Install Anaconda, packages
-- DOWNLOAD GitHub repo and be able to open the notebooks
+- Intall instructions are available from the link above 'Intro : Requirements.ipynb'
-- COME EARLY (8:30) if you can't do this
+- PLEASE COME TO THE WORKSHOP ROOM EARLY (8:30) IF ANY PART OF THE INSTALL INSTRUCTIONS FAILS

 ### Morning (pre-break)
 - Introduction to spatial-temporal statistics